Become a Literacy Volunteer

 Volunteer qualifications: You must be at least 18 years old; agree to the background screening policy; be dependable and prompt; be able to relate well to a variety of people; be willing to maintain the confidentiality of the learners; have good listening, speaking, reading, and writing skills; have basic computer skills; and be flexible and patient.
 And, of course, training is essential.
 All volunteer tutors are required to participate in training before their first meeting with an adult learner.
 Volunteers also have access to professional development workshops; an e-mail support ‘tree’; web-based management system; and a full-range of literacy materials located in each library.

-So, you think you have what it takes to be a great adult literacy volunteer— please contact your local Lake County Library or call (352) 253-6183 or email Sandra Lara, Literacy Coordinator for more information.
+So, you think you have what it takes to be a great adult literacy volunteer— please contact your local Lake County Library or call (352) 253-6183 or email us for more info at Literacy Coordinator.

 Lake County Volunteer Services